-Steve Pepe is an accomplished trial lawyer who focuses on patent litigation in nearly every significant patent jurisdiction, including the International Trade Commission, the Eastern District of Texas, the District of Delaware, the Eastern District of Virginia, the Court of Appeals for the Federal Circuit, and the PTAB.
+Steve Pepe is chair of the firm’s intellectual property litigation practice.
+He is an accomplished trial lawyer who focuses on patent litigation in nearly every significant patent jurisdiction, including the International Trade Commission, the Eastern District of Texas, the District of Delaware, the Eastern District of Virginia, the Court of Appeals for the Federal Circuit, and the PTAB.
 Steve has litigated patent cases for over 20 years, including as lead or co-lead counsel in over a dozen lawsuits.
 He specializes in complex infringement cases and has achieved numerous successes for companies in the fields of computer technology, semiconductors, telecommunications, consumer products, and mechanical systems.
 Steve is experienced in managing and coordinating multi-jurisdictional disputes that involve parallel actions in U.S. district courts, the International Trade Commission, and foreign jurisdictions.
 Steve works with diverse clients and cases that range from high-profile, “bet-the-company” litigations for Fortune 500 companies to smaller litigations for rapidly growing start-up technology companies.

 - Imperium IP Holdings (Cayman), Ltd. v.
 A Multinational Electronics Company: Co-lead counsel in a case relating to three patents directed to functionality of image sensors and camera modules.
 Responsible for a patent invalidated by the jury.
 The case involved a six-day trial in the Eastern District of Texas.